emerinohdz/power-alt-tab/README.md

 # Installation

-*First step is to download source code and download build dependencies:*
+First step is to download source code and build dependencies:

     git clone git@github.com:emerinohdz/PowerAltTab.git && cd PowerAltTab
     npm install

+There are two ways to install from sources:

-*You need to have NodeJS (npm) for all the following to work:*
+*You need to have NodeJS (npm) for all of the following to work:*

-## Install directly to ~/.local/share/gnome-shell/extensions
+* Install directly to ~/.local/share/gnome-shell/extensions

     node_modules/.bin/gulp install

-## Create ZIP file in dist/ for installation through Gnome Tweak Tool
+* Create ZIP file in dist/ for installation through Gnome Tweak Tool

     node_modules/.bin/gulp dist

 # Author